What are they?

 We started with a problem, right?
 The inverse of that will be your sustainable positive change.
 All that is left is to identify the beneficial intermediary step between your behaviour changes and a mitigated systemic problem and…voila!
 You are done.

 If you want more, some of my tools and templates are below.
-As always please keep my watermark where it exists and credit me if possible – IP is important in this day and age.
+As always feel free to reach out if you want to talk.

 Intro to ABC: slides with presenter’s notes.